Swiss Travel Pass Calculator: Find Your Best Option

 1. Thanks so much for the thoughtful question!

-If you’re looking for the most accurate day-of ticket prices, the SBB app or website SBB.ch will always be the best place to purchase your tickets.
+The SBB app or website SBB.ch will always be the best place to purchase your individual train tickets.
 Just make sure that you unselect “half-fare card” under your profile to see the full-fare available prices.

 And of course, let me know if you have any further questions– Switzerland is an wonderful country to explore and I know that you are going to have an amazing trip!